 HBV disease progression/treatment; economic impact

-In addition, CDA has developed the Polaris Observatory, which collects and reports HCV, HBV and HDV epidemiology, disease burden and treatment rate annually.
+In addition, CDAF has developed the Polaris Observatory, which collects and reports HCV, HBV and HDV epidemiology, disease burden and treatment rate annually.
 He has a broad background, which includes basic research, commercial development, portfolio management, and decision analysis.
 He is also a fellow in the Society of Decision Professionals.